You may not realize it, but online education is one of the fastest-growing industries in the world.

 Leveraging online learning statistics

 Over the past few months, we’ve seen COVID-19 change our lives right before our very eyes.
-Workers and students around the world are relying on telework and digital classrooms, increasing the demand for online learning.
+Workers, coaches, and students around the world are relying on telework and digital classrooms, increasing the demand for online learning.
 However, given the industry’s growth over the past decade, it’s safe to say that more innovations are likely on the horizon when it comes to digital learning and its capabilities.

 Students can still complete their degrees, and workers can obtain new skills through instructional classes.
 Employers can increase their bottom line by using online courses to train their employees, while professionals and instructors can lend their expertise by creating their own curriculums.
 As the world struggles to return to in-person classrooms, online learning provides an avenue for individuals to continue learning and developing their skills.